AdamPaternostro/Azure-Tomcat-Web-App-Container/README.md

 ### The solution
-1. Use Web Apps on Linux using a Docker container for your Tomcat App
+- Use Azure Web Apps on Linux (this will deploy your custom image)
-2. Start Tomcat on port 8080.
+- Create a a Docker image:
-3. Tomcat can now unzip your WAR file since each container has its very own WAR file (no locking)
+  - Start Tomcat on port 8080.
-4. Start sending requests to Tomcat on port 8080 to warm-up your application
+  - Tomcat can now unzip your WAR file since each container has its very own WAR file (no locking) .
-5. When your application is ready start Apache on port 80
+  - Inside your Docker image:  Warm up Tomcat on port 8080 by hitting your site within the container
-6. Apache is acting as a reverse proxy to Tomcat (some people do not like Tomcat exposed directly anyway for security reasons).
+  - Inside your Docker image: Start Apache on port 80 when Tomcat is ready.
+Apache is acting as a reverse proxy to Tomcat (some people do not like Tomcat exposed directly anyway for security reasons).
-7. Azure sees port 80 is ready to go, so Azure adds this instance to the Wep App load balancer.
+- Azure sees port 80 is ready to go, so Azure adds this instance to the Wep App load balancer.

 ### Image Labels